bhbmaster/rhood/README.md

 * If dividend payment is pending, the pay date is estimated to current run date.
 Only consider pay dates of "paid" dividends.

 * When --load is used, current symbol values are used for open positions, so net profit is affected.
 Therefore, net profit will change every time the symbol moves.
-There is a TODO item to correct this by pulling historical values of symbols or just save those old ask_price when --save is used.
-I think the save option is more sound.
+There is a TODO item to correct this by saving the old ask_price when --save is used.

 ## TODO

 - [ ] Options are not yet included as I don't have any.
 Looking for any information regarding how the data structure or output look like for the APIs methods: option orders, and option open positions.

 - [ ] This is for the 3rd limitation above.
 If we use --load data from pickle file, then we should also use the ask_price of open positions at the loaded date, instead of the current date. otherwise the value will constantly change.
-This will give correct profits on that date. we could include option to evaluate loaded open positions with current ask price (--eval-loaded-current, -L), however, if stock splits occurred then we will be in a mathematics mess, that I don't want to deal with. <-- might need to check none robin_stocks API as this API doesn't have historical price ability (maybe it does, I just can't find it.

-- [ ] Another option for the above issue - 3rd limitation: save the ask_price when --save is used, and --load it, therefore we by pass needing to look up historical prices.
+This will give correct profits on that date. we could include option to evaluate loaded open positions with current ask price (--eval-loaded-current, -L), however, if stock splits occurred then we will be in a mathematics mess, that I don't want to deal with.
+Solution: save the ask_price when --save is used, and --load it, therefore we by pass needing to look up historical prices.

 - [x] Allow insecure credentials, without 2factor authentication. add --insecure / -I flag. due to 2 methods of login, we now have to remove interactive mode (it was useless anyways). **(DONE, need to test.)**